HannanHaseeb/Broken-Access-Control-BAC-/README.md

 ```
 This approach is basically insecure because a user can simply modify the value and gain access to functionality to which they are not authorized, such as administrative functions.

+An alterantive attack can arise in relation to the HTTP method used in the request.
+If an attacker can use the GET (or another) method to perform actions on a restricted URL, then they can be bypass access control.